Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/MQTT_Logger.md

 title: MQTT Logger
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in General Release.
-If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

 # MQTT Logger

-Profinity provides the ability to log CAN Bus data to an MQTT broker, allowing you to integrate your data with other systems and applications.
+Profinity provides the ability to log CAN bus data to an MQTT broker, allowing you to integrate your data with other systems and applications.
 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed for low-bandwidth, high-latency networks, making it ideal for IoT applications.

 ## What is MQTT?